Jimenez3214/StrangersThings.React/README.md

 Friday 6 - 9 - 2023
     Finished login component.
 Added fetchData function in ./api/index.js api is working, login component returns reponse is false.
 Need to check API documentation.

+Monday 6 - 12 - 2023
+    GOAL: is to have post, search, login component finished and functional.
+API returns post detail etc.

+TUESDAY 6 - 13 - 2023
+    GOAL: is to finish remaining components then begin testing and working out issues.
+Add a simple CSS styling.

+WEDNESDAY 6 - 14 - 2023
+    GOAL fix any issues and make it look pretty and work on any extra credit/make sure we're good for the grading rubric.

+THURSDAY 6 - 15 - 2023
+    GOAL make any last minute changes, push it, and deploy it to netlify!